Fikt/phergie-irc-plugin-react-githubhooks/README.md

 [![Build Status](https://secure.travis-ci.org/Fikt/phergie-irc-plugin-react-githubhooks.png?branch=master)](http://travis-ci.org/Fikt/phergie-irc-plugin-react-githubhooks)

-## What it does
+## What does it do?

 This plugin listens for incoming webhooks from GitHub, and announces events on IRC.

-## What events it announces

-Pushed commits, that's the most obvious one, but that's not all.
-It can also announce issue related events, be it open/close/reopen or assigning/labeling.
-Comments, it annaounces comments to commits, pull requests and issues.
-Community, it can announce who forks or starred the repository.
-Continuous integration & deployment, It can even announce if travis-ci or jenkins successfully built your project and deployment progress.
+These events are not just triggered on push, but also on issue updates, pull requests and comments on all of these.
+You'll even get status updates from jenkins/travis-ci builds and changes to the wiki.

-Check out [Event Type & Payloads](https://developer.github.com/v3/activity/events/types/) in the GitHub API documentation for detailed information about available events.
+Check out [Event Type & Payloads](https://developer.github.com/v3/activity/events/types/) in the GitHub API documentation for detailed information about every single event.

 ## How it works

-The plugin starts an react/http server and listens (by default) on port 8080.
-When GitHub sends an event the Server class automagically emits an event githubhooks.[hook].[event].
-The built in Handler then catches the event and announces it on IRC, if you'd like you can override the default Handler and customize it in your own style.
-(It's IRC, cool colors are to be expected)
+The plugin listens for incoming hooks on port 8080 (configurable), it then emits an event when it receives one.
+The standard event handler then acts upon that event, and announces the event on IRC.

 ## Install